 DEDUCTIONS AND OTHER ACTS CONCERNING REMUNERATION

-We removed this section as it’s so important and needs to stand alone.
-Please read why deductions are illegal unless you gave permission for them.
+This section as it’s so important it needs to stand alone.
+Please read why deductions are illegal unless permission was granted.

 Clauses 14 – 16 Read what the legislation says about rest, Sunday work and night shifts

 - Keep Climbing receives requests for advice from people on learnerships concerned about their experience and stipends.
 A funded learnership is one that is implemented specifically for the unemployed, also known as the 18.2 category at the SETAs.

 - Stipends should be paid on time every month or week, and the amount agreed upon during the interview should be honoured.

 - If you ‘feel’ or ‘believe’ that you are being paid too little – ask yourself ‘How much is this training worth? and ‘Could I pay for the training on my own?’

 - Learnerships provide access to professionals who can coach you through your development phase and connect you with future career opportunities.
 This in itself is worth a lot of money.
 Use a learnership, apprenticeship or internship as a networking opportunity to set yourself up.